Lesona-Systems/Underwolf/README.md

 **Pull & feature requests are welcome.
 Please report any issues you encounter.**

-Underwolf utilizes Python's built-in webbrowser library to navigate to legacy [CurseForge](https://legacy.curseforge.com/) download pages (as well as other direct download URLs, such as [Tukui](https://legacy.tukui.org) and [Trade Skill Master](https://legacy.tradeskillmaster.com/)) and download the specified addons, unzip them, and move them into the WoW addon folder.
-The script utilizes Selenium for version checking (version checking is only implemented on CurseForge addons and ElvUI).
+Underwolf utilizes Python's built-in webbrowser library to navigate to either legacy [CurseForge](https://legacy.curseforge.com/) download pages, the new Curseforge website, and any other addons that provide direct download URLs, such as [Tukui](https://legacy.tukui.org) and [Trade Skill Master](https://legacy.tradeskillmaster.com/) and download the specified addons, unzip them, and move them into the WoW addon folder.
+The script utilizes Selenium for version checking (version checking is only implemented on CurseForge addons and TukUI/ElvUI).

+### Skip Version Checking

-Feel free to run main.py with the `--forceupdate` flag to skip all version checking and download every addon in addon_master_list.json (useful for initial installs of WoW as well as patch days, where several versions of an addon can be released on the same day).
+You can alternatively run `main.py` with the `--forceupdate` flag to skip version checking and force download every addon in addon_master_list.json (useful for initial installs of WoW as well as patch days, where several versions of an addon can be released on the same day).

 **The script works on MacOS, Windows, and Linux (tested with Lutris, but should work with whichever Linux launcher you use).**